mariojgt/castle/README.md

         'password',
     ];
 ```
 this will insure you have access to the backup codes

-2:In order to sync the user you need to first generate the authenticator secret using the helper normally when you register or with a controller method to sync the authenticator
+2: In order to sync the user you need to first generate the authenticator secret using the helper normally when you register or with a controller method to sync the authenticator
 ```php
 use Mariojgt\Castle\Helpers\AuthenticatorHandle;